 If you or a loved one has been accused of a sex crime, you need a New Jersey criminal defense lawyer who will fight to protect your rights and ensure your side of the story is heard.

-Being charged with a sex crime can be an incredibly disruptive force — with ruinous potential — on every aspect of your life.
+Being charged with a sex crime in New Jersey can be an incredibly disruptive force — with ruinous potential — on every aspect of your life.
 Not only are you facing a potential criminal conviction and jail time, but there is also the potential for Megan’s Law registration requirements.

 In New Jersey, the term “sex crimes” refers to any criminal charge involving sexual activity such as rape, child sexual abuse, prostitution, molestation, indecent exposure and lewdness.
 No matter what the charge, you have rights under the law.

 Rosenberg | Perry & Associates has represented people just like you.
 Our team has experience trying sex crime cases, and are familiar with all aspects of the charges, the conviction, the investigation and the potential risks of trial.
 Let us help you prove your innocence.

 Types of Sex Crime Charges in New Jersey